Non Treatment Physical Activity Promotion In Physio Practice

 - Working in a clinic that advertises NTPA, like dance classes, tends to make prescription of physical activity easier in session.

-Research has noted that the use of additional behavioural change techniques would result in better long term client PA levels.
+Research has noted that the use of additional behavioural change techniques would result in better long term client physical activity levels.
 This is because physios typically use less behavioural change techniques in a clinical setting than they do elsewhere.